pollfish/docs/ios.md

 ### 3\.
 Add the following frameworks (if you don’t already have them) in your project

 - AdSupport.framework
 - CoreTelephony.framework
+- SystemConfiguration.framework

-**Note: If your deployment target is less than iOS 6.0, change the AdSupport.framework from Required to Optional.**
+**Note: If your deployment target is less than iOS 7.0, change the AdSupport.framework from Required to Optional.**

 ### or skip 1\.
 2\. and 3\. and go through